active-group/sp-eu/architecture.md

 One subtle aspect of information assessment is trutstworthiness.
-Users currently take trustworthiness as a function of information source: If the information originated at a trustworthy collegeau, the information is considered sound.
+Users currently take trustworthiness as a function of information source: If the information originated at a trustworthy colleague, the information is considered sound.
 If the information originated on Google Maps, it is taken with a grain of salt.